 “The will to win is worthless if you do not have the will to prepare” – Thane Yost

-Implementing reputation management to manage an organization’s online reputation is like saving a computer from malicious Trojans, which intend to gain access to an operating system and cause havoc.
-The most proactive step to prevent the devastation is installing authentic anti-virus in the system.
+Implementing online reputation management to manage an organization’s online reputation is like saving a computer from malicious Trojans, which intends to gain access to an operating system and cause havoc.
+The most proactive step to prevent the devastation is by installing authentic anti-virus in the system.
 Similarly, an organization needs an authentic and prominent digital presence in order to protect against unforeseen circumstances that require Online Reputation Management (ORM) repair.

 These seven proactive steps will help ensure you build a positive presence and mitigate the adverse effects of negative links.

 Google your organization’s name and negative keywords associated with it to obtain the very first reflection of your online image.
 Reputation management and digital marketing experts concur that Google’s algorithm often favors negative press and even mugshots, which naturally puts any individual or company at a severe disadvantage.
 Negative content, such as a rogue employee or crisis, can have an adverse effect on a company’s reputation and ability to attract new clients.

 Google now processes over 40,000 search queries every second on average, (visualize them here) which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.”